ansible-community/package-test-results/templates/issue.md

 {% set artifact = collection_name.replace(".", "-") ~ "-" ~ tag_output.version ~ ".tar.gz" %}
-(Note: This issue was filed in a semi-automated fashion.
+(Note: This issue was filed in a semi-automated fashion on behalf of the Ansible Community Steering Committee.
 Let me know if you see errors in this issue.)

 {% if test_json or invalid_ignores %}
 As per the [Ansible community package inclusion requirements][ci-testing], collections must pass `ansible-test sanity` tests.
 Version `{{ tag_output.version }}` of `{{ collection_name }}`, corresponding to the `{{ tag_output.tag }}` tag in this repo, fails one or more of the required sanity tests.